chengchou/chengchou.github.io/index.md

 I am a Lecturer (Assistant Professor) of economics in the School of Business at the [University of Leicester](https://le.ac.uk/school-of-business), England.

 _Research interests_:
-Quantitative marketing (with focus on analyzing consumer choice and firm strategies in high-tech markets), applied econometrics
+Quantitative marketing (with focus on analyzing consumer choice and firm strategies in high-tech markets) and applied econometrics

 [CV](pdf/ChengCHOU_CV.pdf)